M-Uamr-Farooq/DSA-Codes/README.md

 # DSA-Codes
-this is first git repository of Shani
+This is first git repository of Shani.